• [email protected]

 • Maximum Altitude4350m/14272ft

 An exciting day for us with the majestic view of Mera Peak all throughout the hike.
-This will be an easy hike for us as we will be passing by pine and rhododendron forest before crossing a small wooden bridge to reach Gonidshung.
+This will be an easy hike for us as we will be passing by pine and rhododendron forests before crossing a small wooden bridge to reach Gonidshung.
 This is an open pastoral area used by the local Sherpa community for their domestic animals.

 Thangnak village and mount Khyasar are in the background and are pictured during the trip.